Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 # Evaluation

-## Closeness - Kendall Tau distance
+## Closeness - Kendall tau distance

 In order to measure closeness between 2 total preorders we'll need a distance metric.
 One common metric is the Kendall tau distance [@kendall_new_1938].
 This measures the number of differing pairs in the 2 total preorders.